cristianvasquez/solidin/comments.md

 - Can use distinct stores

 Cons:
-- Tries to do too much stuff.
+- Architected to do too much stuff.
 It's an elephant.
 - Uses a non-orthodox dependency injection framework.
-Development is difficult
-- Architected with excessive interdependencies.
-- Complexity is already high (cannot grow too much).
+- Complexity is already high, too many interdependencies

 * Several components could be transformed into small express modules.
-    - Transformation of representations from A <=> B could be done outside this codebase.
+    - Representations from A <=> B could be taken out of this codebase.
     - Operation handlers all around.
-This could be an interface a third party store implements

-Examples:
+Several stores mixed in.
+Lacks the concept of adapter.

+Example:
  'Composite Store' + url patterns + several stores.
-Why not to just mount a store to a path?